99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 ### Task 6

-Setup CI workflows in github actions.
+Setup CI workflows in github actions to push image to your dockerhub repository.

 ### Solution 6